 Go for faux leaves and berries to create a long-lasting fall wreath, or opt for dried finds if you want a more natural look.
 Start by covering a foam wreath with Spanish moss.
 Stick in leaves as you build it, alternating the colors for variety (green pins help keep the leaves in place).

 Easy on the Eyes

-Dress your front door for the fall season with this festive wreath.
-The base of the wreath is nothing more than the snipped-off top of a wire tomato cage, which creates spokes that can spear a variety of seasonal vegetables, fruits, and berries.
+The base of this natural fall wreath is the snipped-off top of a wire tomato cage, which creates spokes that can spear a variety of seasonal vegetables, fruits, and berries.
 Create an alternating composition of tiny pumpkins or gourds and small ears of corn, using colorful berries to cover any exposed wire.
 An arrangement of evergreen branches and dried seeds finishes the look.

 Horseshoe-Shape Fall Wreath

 A horseshoe shape is a welcome change from a traditional fall wreath.
 Start with a foam wreath form and cut away about 1/5 of the ring.
 Wrap with seam-binding ribbon to cover the foam.
 Using hot glue, attach fresh or preserved salal leaves (commonly called lemon leaves).
 Glue a cluster of nuts in the center, then add dried wheat, preserved fern fronds, and fresh or artificial berries.

 Dress up an ordinary twig wreath with feathers and nuts.
 Tuck short feathers all the way around and hot-glue Brazil nuts around the center.
 Attach a spray of long tail feathers to the bottom of the wreath and finish with a satin bow.